RichardMidnight/OMV/README.md

   -  Good 8GB SD card
   -  HDD.
 I am using a 2TB spinning drive.
   -  Netowrk wire.
-  -  Monitor and keyboard for setup.
+  -  Monitor and keyboard for simplified setup.

 Steps:
   1) Flash "Raspberry Pi OS Lite Bullseye" to the 8GB card using imager.
 Use the 64GB version if you have an 8GB pi.
      - Set name to omv and local
-     - You MUST turn on SSH or the script will not work (valid Nov 2023)
+     - You MUST turn on SSH or the script will not work (as of Nov 2023)
      - Set the username and password
      - Set the locale settings

-  2) Boot your Pi with the 8GB card, and let it install, then logon.
+  2) Boot your Pi with the 8GB card, let it install, then logon.

   3) Update OS and reboot: